camarman/GTRPy/README.md

 ## Upcoming Features

-1) Displaying killing vector equations for a given metric tensor
-2) Displaying geodesic equations
-3) Raising and lowering indices of a given vector and tensor fields
+1) Raising and lowering indices of a given vector and tensor fields
-4) Gradient, Divergence, Curl and Laplace operations on fields
+2) Gradient, Divergence, Curl and Laplace operations on fields
-5) Partial and Covariant derivatives of the GR Tensors (Christoffel Symbol, Riemann Tensor, Ricci Tensor, Einstein Tensor etc.)
+3) Partial and Covariant derivatives of the GR Tensors (Christoffel Symbol, Riemann Tensor, Ricci Tensor, Einstein Tensor etc.)
-6) Including more coordinate systems for both 3D and 4D
+4) Including more coordinate systems for both 3D and 4D